gustavsvik/dogger/README.md

 # dogger
-Project aimed at solutions for initialization, configuration and data acquisition from wired and wireless nodes and gateways, local data storage, on-demand web host data replication and basic browser view and control interface.
+Project aimed at a back-to-front solution for initialization, configuration and data acquisition from wired and wireless nodes and gateways, local data storage, on-demand web host data replication and a basic browser view and control interface.